JungeAlexander/blogdown_website/content/blog/2024-12-08-show-me-the-prompt-pydanticai.md

 }
 ```

+The key points are:

-Unsuprisingly, Python functions are turned into tools/functions via JSON schemas.
+1. Unsuprisingly, Python functions are turned into tools/functions via JSON schemas.
+2. The messages section is just the usual stuff you see in any chatbot interaction.
-Where it gets interesting is that the response model is turned into a tool/function named `final_result`.
+3. Where it gets interesting is that the response model is turned into a tool/function named `final_result`.
-So as a developer, you need to be aware that *your response model docstring and Field descriptions need to reflect that*.
+   As a developer, you need to be aware that *your response model docstring and Field descriptions need to reflect that*.

 ## So what?

-I think the most satifying piece of information is that PydanticAI is not doing any magic here.
+I think the most satifying piece of information is that PydanticAI is not doing any magic here - this is good.
-It is just using the same JSON schemas derived from Python functions or  pydantic models that you already know and love from instructor.
+It is just using the same JSON schemas derived from Python functions or pydantic models that you already know and love.

-Looking ahead, I am curious to see where PydanticAI is heading next.
+Looking ahead, I am curious to see where PydanticAI is headed since it is such a new library.
-My hope is that the library will stay focused on the things it is already doing, rarther than being a tool trying to cover all the things people do with agents.
+My hope is that PydanticAI will stay focused on the things it is already doing, rarther than trying to be a tool to cover all the things people do with agents.
-For example, I like their focus on [testing and evals](https://ai.pydantic.dev/testing-evals/).
+I like their focus on [testing and evals](https://ai.pydantic.dev/testing-evals/).
-On the other hand, I see some things that feel like they might be a step too far, e.g. [appending system prompts](https://ai.pydantic.dev/agents/#system-prompts) at runtime based on execution order - thi is just screaming for trouble.
+On the other hand, I see some things that feel like they might be a step too far, e.g. [appending system prompts](https://ai.pydantic.dev/agents/#system-prompts) at runtime based on execution order - this just seems unnecessary is just screaming for trouble.

+## Appendix

-## Code
+### Code

 If you want to play with the code, here it is:
 [https://github.com/JungeAlexander/demo-pydantic-ai](https://github.com/JungeAlexander/demo-pydantic-ai)